wpup/functions/readme.md

 `GET, POST, PUT, PATCH, DELETE`

-Namespaces are supported and classes.
+Namespaces and classes are supported as well.

 ```php
 <?php